Park Hill, Sheffield: Arts

 A piece of graffiti, "Clare Middleton I love you will u marry me", written on one of the "bridges" linking two of the blocks, was the subject of a documentary broadcast on BBC Radio 4 in 2011.
 Jason Lowe spray-painted the graffiti proposal in 2001; Middleton did not marry him, and died of cancer in 2007.
 The graffiti was mentioned by Yungblud in his song "I Love You, Will You Marry Me", and Alex Turner of the Arctic Monkeys wore a T-shirt with a reproduction of the "I love you will u marry me" at a gig.
 As part of the renovation, Urban Splash overlaid that part of the graffiti in neon in 2008, but in early 2021 removed it while renovating the bridge.

 Even now, inhabitants of Sheffield are split on the matter of Park Hill; many believe it to be a part of Sheffield's heritage, while others consider it an eyesore and blot on the landscape.
 Public nominations led it to the top 12 of Channel 4's Demolition programme.
 Other television appearances for the flats include Police 2020 and in an Arctic Monkeys video.
 A BBC programme called Saving Britain's Past sheds light on the building site's past and discusses the listing from several viewpoints in its second episode, called "Streets in the Sky".
 The 2014 film '71 used the buildings to recreate Belfast's notorious Divis Flats during The Troubles.

 Park Hill has featured as a major source of inspiration for British artist Mandy Payne, with her paintings of the estate winning several awards.

 Park Hill is referenced in the lyrics of Pulp's song "Sheffield Sex City".

 Park Hill appears on the cover of Eagulls' self-titled debut album.

 The building was used as the location for Harvey and Gadget's flat in This Is England '90 and also features in This Is England '86 during the fight scene.

 The area and above-mentioned graffiti are the subject of the song "I Love You, Will You Marry Me" by South Yorkshire-born musician Yungblud.

-Park Hill is featured in the eleventh series and twelfth series of Doctor Who, as the family home of companion Yasmin Khan.
+Park Hill is featured in the eleventh series and twelfth series of Doctor Who, as the family home of companion Yaz Khan.